|Two Pitfalls||4. Correlation vs Causation|

 (Because of simplicity.
 Other things equal, use simpler models)

-(translation: If two theories yield the same prediction, the simpler one is better.)
+(translation: If two theories yield the same prediction, the simpler model is better.
+If they have the same prediction on the outcome, why add an extra assumption?)

-For instance, in the absence of convincing reasons, linear models should be used instead of nonlinear models (because nonlinear models require more variable (e.g., squared variables).
+For instance, in the absence of convincing reasons, linear models should be used instead of nonlinear models (because nonlinear models require more variable (e.g., squared or cubed terms).

 In reality, no demand curves are linear.
 However, in the interests of simplicity, demand curves and many other functions are often linearized.
 Also, when nonlinearity is suspected, linearity can be tested empirically.